MikeyMike007/Responsive-websites/README.md

 ![](999-img/2021-08-29-19-40-30.png)

-The `flex-grow:1` property divides the maxiumum space in the container evenly among the elements inside the container.
+the `flex-grow:1` property divides the maxiumum space in the container evenly among the elements inside the container.

-If you set the `flex-grow:1` property for an individual element, the other elemenhts will fill up its content and the element that has the property `flex-grow:1` will fill up the rest of the empty space isnide the container.
+if you set the `flex-grow:1` property for an individual element, the other elemenhts will fill up its content and the element that has the property `flex-grow:1` will fill up the rest of the empty space isnide the container.

 ```css
 .el--1 {